francomascareloai/aurum-core/README.md

 Notes:
 - CORE is intentionally constrained so the public code stays reviewable and does not ship operational “go-live” capability.
 - PREMIUM details, datasets, and operational infra are intentionally private.

+## Contributing / requests

+This repo is intentionally narrow-scope.
+Contributions that fit well:

+- New **educational indicators** (visualization, overlays, regime/volatility tools).
+- Bugfixes and clarity improvements for CORE files.

+Contributions that will not be accepted:

+- Anything that enables broker-connected paper/live trading.
+- Anything that attempts to bypass `TRADING_RESTRICTIONS.md`.
+- Proprietary strategy logic from the PREMIUM system.

+If you want to request an indicator (MQL5): open an issue with:

+- Instrument (e.g., XAUUSD), timeframe, and example screenshots.
+- What you want to visualize (not “the strategy”), plus acceptance criteria.

 ## Glossary (quick)